KelCodesStuff/KelCodesStuff/README.md

 ### Hello, 👋🏼 I'm Kel

-Results-driven Senior SDET with 11 years of experience architecting and maintaining scalable test automation frameworks and testing infrastructure for API, mobile, and web applications.
+Lead Engineer with 11 years of experience architecting and maintaining scalable test automation frameworks and testing infrastructure for mobile apps, mobile games, web, and APIs.
 Proficient in testing methodologies, including functional, regression, performance, end-to-end, and adept at implementing TDD and BDD principles.
 Proven ability to implement comprehensive testing strategies that enhance software quality across the SDLC.

 # Skills 🛠️